 Ford’s partnership with Carroll Shelby defined the automaker’s prowess in muscle cars.
 As an accomplished racecar driver throughout the 1950’s, Shelby’s retirement from the sport in 1960 gave rise to his prolific career as a specialty car designer.
 Through his company, Shelby-American, Carroll Shelby was free to experiment with some of the generation’s most innovative parts and components.
 Shelby’s endeavor reached Dave Evans of Ford, who agreed to provide a 221-cubic-inch and 260-cubic-inch V8 engine with transmission.
 Combined with the AC Ace chassis, Shelby’s experiment, literally called the Carroll Shelby Experimental, would eventually be the Shelby AC Cobra.
 Ford and Shelby-America would go on to produce iconic models such as the first generation Shelby GT350 from 1965 to 1967.

-The 1970s: Updated Safety Standards and a Push for Fuel Efficiency
+Classic Ford Cars from the 1970s – Updated Safety Standards and Fuel Efficiency

 The Torino (1968-1976)